ohsu-comp-bio/UniVI/README.md

 ### 3. (Optional) Install via conda / mamba

-If UniVI is available on a conda channel (e.g. `conda-forge` or a dedicated channel), you can install with:
+If UniVI is available on a conda channel (e.g. `conda-forge`), you can install with:

 ```bash
 # Using conda